Decapolis: Autonomy under Rome

 The Romans left their cultural stamp on all of the cities.
 Each one was eventually rebuilt with a Roman-style grid of streets based around a central cardo and/or decumanus.
 The Romans sponsored and built numerous temples and other public buildings.
-The imperial cult, the worship of the Roman emperor, was a very common practice throughout the Decapolis and was one of the features that linked the different cities.
+The imperial cult, the worship of the Roman emperor, was a very common practice throughout the Decapolis and was one of the features that linked the cities.
 A small open-air temple or façade, called a kalybe, was unique to the region.

 The cities may also have enjoyed strong commercial ties, fostered by a network of new Roman roads.
 This has led to their common identification today as a "federation" or "league".
 The Decapolis was probably never an official political or economic union; most likely it signified the collection of city-states which enjoyed special autonomy during early Roman rule.